Australian PM in Indonesia for talks on investment, climate change

 Albanese was also scheduled to meet Lim Jock Hoi, the Jakarta-based secretary general of the 10-member Association of Southeast Asian Nations (ASEAN), before heading to Makassar in eastern Indonesia.

-Albanese has expressed a desire to strengthen ties with ASEAN, at a time of geopolitical rivalry in the Pacific and on Sunday said the delegation with him underlined Indonesia's importance to Australia.
+Albanese has expressed a desire to strengthen ties with ASEAN, at a time of geopolitical rivalry in the Indo-Pacific and on Sunday said the delegation with him underlined Indonesia's importance to Australia.

 "We have serious business leaders from Australia here because they want to deepen the economic ties between Australia and Indonesia," he told reporters.